Navneetkrh/Peer2PeerNetworking/readme.md

 ## Structure
 The structure in the terms of thread/code is as follows:

-Structure of the Seed Node:
+*NOTE: if these images are not visible please check the extras folder in the repository* Structure of the Seed Node:
 ![Structure of the Seed Node](extras/imageseed.png)